-At my first showcase I was so nervous I didn’t even invite any friends over.
+At my first showcase I was so nervous I didn’t even invite friends over.
 Then my nerves started to chill and I slowly became more comfortable, performing my last showcase in front of my date, his friend and some 200 people (or maybe more?) in my Agent Provocateur underwear and Pleaser boots as I danced to my favourite song, Poison by Alice Cooper, and to Warrant’s Cherry Pie.

 Through Sydney Pole I also met Emma from the Black Light, the official photographer of Miss Pole Dance Australia, and the wonderful Nikki McClennan, an SP student and photographer.
 I did photoshoots with both of them, and I’ve been dying to share them somewhere other than my Instagram because I love them.
 So naturally now I’m sharing them on this blog, ’cause they’re waaaay nicer than my sweaty pole class shots.

 Posing in pictures for me has always felt weird.
 As a teen, I always panicked that my hairline or nose would give me a trollface.
 That’s still what I think about when people are taking pictures of me.
-Which is why these shots are such an achievement.
+Which is why these shots felt like such an achievement.
 I wasn’t even drunk!
 I made it!
 I am normal!

-When I told my friends I had begun going to twerk classes they were like.
-“You?
+When I told my friends I had begun going to twerk classes they were like: “You?
 Twerking?
 You don’t even know who Drake is!”

-I do acknowledge that twerk is not part of my Italian, white ass culture which is why I am extremely proud to have learned from ReRe, who’s part Zulu.
+I began twerking at Sydney Pole, in ReRe’s classes.
 ReRe never thought I’d go back after my first, hopeless class (“How do you loosen up your butt?” was an actual quote of mine from that class, together with “IT’S. NOT.
-MOVING”), but I kept working at it, twerking by myself like a dumbass in front of the mirror of my Coogee house.
+MOVING!”), but I kept working at it, twerking by myself in front of the mirror of my Coogee house.
 And slowly, I learnt.

 You might think you don’t need to sexualise yourself to feel confident, and many people don’t.
 But this has been my journey and I’m not going to apologise for it: sex has taken the power away from me, and sex has given me that power again.
 Kinda.
-I’m not making this up by the way: various books and studies have found that people who pole dance experience “embodiment”, a higher form of physical awareness, and a more positive understanding of body image through sexualisation.
+I’m not making this up by the way: various books and studies have found that people who pole dance experience ’embodiment’, a higher form of physical awareness, and a more positive understanding of body image through sexualisation.
 In short, if you are in charge of your body, of the way your persona is perceived, if working out makes you feel sexy, you feel good.